 Website and/or Calendar Links

 Tremendous growth in grass-roots sheltering efforts over the past several decades has saved the lives of millions of homeless companion animals.
-Meanwhile, the science and body of knowledge involved with shelter medicine has progressed to the point where the discipline is now recognized by the American Board of Veterinary Specialties, with the first certifying examination in 2015.
+Meanwhile, the science and body of knowledge involved with shelter medicine has progressed to the point where the discipline is now recognized by the American Board of Veterinary Specialties.
+The first certifying examination was held in 2015.